Classic Homemade Croissants

 - When the dough is ready to be cut, measure off 3 to 4-inch-wide pieces, and simply cut the dough from bottom to top in straight lines; unfold each strip and cut crosswise in half.

 - If making almond croissants, place a rolled piece of almond paste at the top (I would use more than I did!) of each strip of dough and roll the dough into a coil, finishing seam side down.
-Shape the rest of the croissants and allow to rise.
+Shape the rest of the croissants and allow them to rise.

 Glazing and rising: